 Add any plugins you may need, such as

-ape plugins list -a ape plugins add vyper ape plugins list -a
+ape plugins list -a ape plugins install vyper ape plugins list -a

 You can compile contracts within the